– Activities to avoid and change,

 Icing helps to relieve pain and reduce swelling.
 Put it right on the painful spot.
 If it is a larger ice-pack, like this one, cover the low-back as well.

 I like these 10×13 ice packs to focus the icing on the right area.
-They have a cloth covering to prevent frostbite when you’re in too much pain to find and position a thin cloth between the pack and your skin.
+They have a cloth covering to prevent frostbite.
+That’s handy when you’re in too much pain to find and position a thin cloth.
 Here is a post with guidelines on using an ice pack.
-These ice packs are available here on Amazon.
+Also, these ice packs are available here on Amazon.

 These self-care activities, like over-the-counter drugs, are not intended to replace appropriate medical attention.
 If you have concerns about these self-care activities, get help from a professional.
 Use these suggestions and strategies with discretion and at your own risk.
 See your doctor when your pain is severe, persistent, or doesn’t respond to these simple suggestions.